OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-19.md

 ## 2 Chronicles 19:6

-He said to the judges, “Consider what you are doing, for you do not judge for mankind but for the Lord, who is with you when you render judgment.
+He addressed the judges, saying, “Be mindful of your actions, for you do not judge for mankind but for the Lord, who is with you in your judgments.

 ---